Statutory neonatal leave and pay introduced from 6 April 2025

 Unpaid parental leave will become a day one right.
 At present employees must have one year's service.

-The government plans to conduct a review of parental leave to ensure that it offers the best possible support to working families.
-It will also review the implementation of carer's leave and consider whether there is a need to change the current approach, together with the benefits of introducing paid carer's leave.
+The government has stated that it will also review the implementation of carer's leave and consider whether there is a need to change the current approach, together with the benefits of introducing paid carer's leave.

 The government has indicated that kinship carers (who care for children who cannot live with their parents) will be included in the review of the parental leave system.